Foreign policy of Donald Trump during the 2016 presidential election: Support

+Opposition during 2016 campaign

 According to a February 2016 statement by Sean Hannity, "I battled him at the time.
 He did not want us to go to Iraq.
 He was dead set against it."
 There are no transcripts or audio to confirm Hannity's claim, and Hannity says that Trump opposed an invasion of Iraq during telephone calls following Hannity's show.